 If your business activity belongs to the e-commerce category, you are not allowed to import or export goods.
 In this case, you will have to apply for a KBLI known as “trading”.
 Alternatively, you can also make use of undername export/import.

 For this business activity, you will have to obtain the IMB known as “shop” or “retail shop”.
 IMB is often applied during the construction stage.
 Thus, always remember to request for specific paperwork to make sure you have the right IMB.

 Since no foreign ownership is allowed for this KBLI, you can open your boutique or shop at a big department store.
-Alternatively, you can make use of nominee company arrangement.
+Alternatively, you can make use of Special Purpose Vehicle company arrangement.